Home » Small Cakes recipes » Jelly Cakes

 Can I use a different type of cake instead of vanilla sponge cake?

 Yes, you can use a different type of cake, such as chocolate or lemon, if you prefer.
-However, keep in mind that it will change the flavor of the final product.
+However, remember that it will change the final product’s flavor.

 Made this recipe?